artrugh/sitecore/DevFundamentals.9.3/BasicsElements/Renderings/examples/listingComponent/model/Listing.md

 ### Add the Controller to the Placeholder

-1. go to sitecore/Layouts/Placeholder Settings/
+1. go to *sitecore/Layouts/Placeholder Settings*
 2. Select the placeholder you want
 3. Scroll to the edit section
-4. Add the new definition Item from sitecore/Layouts/Renderings/Feature/Listing
+4. Add the new definition Item from *sitecore/Layouts/Renderings/Feature/Listing*

 ### Select the data source